Billion-Dollar Weather Disasters are on the Rise

 A third of all business in the United States is directly weather-sensitive.
 Changes in weather can impact production, staffing, transportation, and supply chains.
 A single storm can set companies back weeks, even months.
 Situational awareness is critical, understanding how extreme weather will impact facilities, operations, and supply routes.
 Will employees be able to get to work?
 How can risk to life and property be minimized, no matter what Mother Nature throws at us?

 Climatrends conducts climate scenario analyses, analyzing climate risks and opportunities for organizations and communities around the world.
-Our goal?
-To build a future of stable, resilient, and adaptable organizations.
 Scenario analysis is an essential tool for understanding the implications of climate change on business.
 Conducting a climate scenario analysis is a critical step to TCFD reporting.
 With deep expertise in climate, weather, and corporate sustainability, we help build a comprehensive climate scenario analysis uniquely tailored to your business.
 Learn more about climate scenario analysis.